-Vision 2020 - Over six months from late 2016 to early 2017 the Island Housing Trust has conducted an internal assessment of its mission and vision, lines of business (housing production, fundraising, stewardship, rental asset management, and communications/outreach), and board governance in order to achieve its growth goal of creating 100 new ownership and rental housing solutions by 2020.
-As part of this process board members, staff, and community stakeholders were surveyed about the organization's mission, strengths and weaknesses, threats and opportunities, and vision and strategies.
-The six-month strategic planning process directly informed the organization's updated Community Investment Plan.
-A board retreat on February 11, 2017 confirmed the organization's vision and strategies by lines of business as well as board development.
+Vision 2025 - Over next six months the IHT and its Board will be conducting an internal assessment of its mission and vision, lines of business (housing production, fundraising, stewardship, rental asset management, and communications/outreach), and external stakeholder assessment to determine its growth goal for the next five years.
+As part of this process board members, staff, and community stakeholders will be surveyed about the organization's mission, strengths and weaknesses, threats and opportunities, and vision and strategies.
+The six-month strategic planning process will directly inform the organization's updated CIP.
+A Board retreat is scheduled for April of 2020 to confirm the organization's vision and strategies by line of business as well as on-going community engagement.

-We plan to publicize the results of our surveys and our Community Investment Plan in our local newspapers and in communications to those who participated in the interview and survey process.
-We are building an ongoing process for gathering community feedback into our measurement of plan success (see Section 5 below).
+We plan to publicize the results of our surveys and our CIP in our local newspapers and in communications to those who participated in the interview and survey process.
+We are building an ongoing process for gathering community feedback into our measurement of CIP success (see Section 5 below).